-When I heard about the recent Stanford University study that revealed the fact that women are more attracted to men who make them laugh, I had to laugh.
+When I heard about a recent Stanford University study about what women are attracted to, and that revealed the fact that women are more attracted to men who make them laugh, I had to laugh.
 They had to do a study to figure that out?
 Isn’t it common knowledge?
 Yes, if men want to know what women are attracted to, I truly think being funny is more important than looks, money or intelligence!

 Let me back up and explain how I knew what women are attracted to — funny guys, before the study came out.

 My love of men who make me laugh dates back to the day I was born.
 I had a VERY FUNNY dad, whose humorous personality was adored by everyone who knew him.
 So, growing up, I assumed that all men were funny, and that women were supposed to just sit there and laugh and be entertained by their husband’s humor (like my mom did most of the time.)

 Most of my dad’s friends were really funny, too, so the first time I realized that not all men were funny, I was very confused.
 I was probably 6 years old and at a friend’s house.
 The girl’s dad came home from work.
 I watched him, and I kept waiting for the punch line.
 Seriously.
 I could not believe he wasn’t being funny.
 It seemed odd to me how serious he was.

 So, because of my experiences, when I grew up I was always attracted to men who made me laugh.
 I have been in relationships with men who weren’t particularly good looking, who didn’t have the best bodies, and who weren’t Harvard graduates, but who I enjoyed immensely because of their wit, charm and their ability to make laugh to the point where my cheeks hurt.

 In my opinion, there are several reasons women love men who make us laugh.